testfairy/docs/docs/061_Continuous_Integration/20_CircleCI.md

           file: app.apk
 ```

-You can see the full list of supported commands by visiting the [Circle CI ORB Repository](https://circleci.com/orbs/registry/orb/testfairy/uploader).
+You can see the full list of supported commands by visiting the [CircleCI TestFairy ORB Repository](https://circleci.com/orbs/registry/orb/testfairy/uploader).